How to keep operators safe while working in hot weather conditions

 Mentor Training provides nationwide operator and instructor training

 Yes.
-The legislation covering this is the Health & Safety at Work Act, 1974, and Regulation 9 of the Provision and Use of Work Equipment Regulations 1998 (PUWER).
+The legislation covering this is the Health & Safety at Work Etc Act, 1974, and Regulation 9 of the Provision and Use of Work Equipment Regulations 1998 (PUWER).
 In a nutshell, this requires that every employer ensures that all persons who use lift trucks, and those that supervise them, have received adequate training.

 Most certainly.
 Mentor provides a service to its customers, maintaining records of training on their behalf for a minimum of seven years.